luzzif/loopring-docs-demo/src/pages/loopring.md

 ---
-title: "Protocol overview"
+title: "Protocol overview and implementations"
 section: "About"
 ---

-## Protocol & Exchange
+## Protocol & exchange

-**Loopring** is the first scalable DEX protocol built with zkRollup for Ethereum.
-Using Loopring, people can build a high-performance, orderbook-based, decentralized exchanges that do not take custody of users' crypto-assets.
+**Loopring** is the first scalable DEX protocol built using zkRollup technology and Ethereum as a data availability layer.
+Using Loopring, people can build a high-performance, orderbook-based, decentralized and **noncustodial** exchange.
 Due to the use of zkRollup, a layer-2 scalability solution, Loopring is capable of settling more than 2,000 trades per second on Ethereum 1.0.
-If you would like to learn more about Loopring's design and technical details, please check out Loopring's official website: [https://loopring.org](https://loopring.org).
+If you would like to learn more about Loopring's design and technical details, please check out Loopring's official website by clicking [here](https://loopring.org).

-**Loopring Exchange** is the first decentralized trading platform built on top of the Loopring protocol.
-Loopring Exchange is accessible at [Loopring.io](https://loopring.io).
-The current version of Loopring Exchange is beta1, which uses Loopring version 3.1.1.
-Loopring Exchange's contract address on Ethereum mainnet is: [`0x944644Ea989Ec64c2Ab9eF341D383cEf586A5777`](https://etherscan.io/address/beta1.loopringio.eth).
-The address has a permanent ENS as [`beta1.loopringio.eth`](https://etherscan.io/address/beta1.loopringio.eth).
+**Loopring Exchange** is the first decentralized trading platform built on top of the protocol.
+It is accessible [here](https://loopring.io), and currently leverages Loopring protocol version 3.6.
+The on-chain contract used to verify zero knowledge proofs (ZKPs) computed by the relayer is deployed on Ethereum's mainnet at the address [`0x0BABA1Ad5bE3a5C0a66E7ac838a129Bf948f1eA4`](https://etherscan.io/address/beta1.loopringio.eth), which is pointed to by the [`beta1.loopringio.eth`](https://etherscan.io/address/beta1.loopringio.eth) ENS domain too.

 ## Technical Advantages

-Loopring makes sure nobody can misappropriate users' crypto-assets deposited to an exchange.
-Even under extreme circumstances, such as an exchange's UI stopped functioning, or the exchange's operators are out of reach, users can still claim their rightful assets by providing valid Merkle proofs that are derivable from data on Ethereum.
+The protocol makes it possible to build blazing-fast, decentralized and noncustodial exchanges that directly inherit Ethereum-grade security.
+Even under extreme circumstances, such as an exchange's frontend becoming unavailable, or a relayer going offline, users can still claim their own previously-deposited assets by providing valid Merkle proofs that are directly derivable from data stored on the Ethereum chain by the protocol itself.

-Loopring does not guarantee the efficiency and fairness of off-chain order-matching.
-Order-matching is a job for the relayer system, which is a centralized piece of the overall DEX solution.
-Different exchanges built on the same Loopring protocol can adopt very different relayer solutions and thus provide various quality of services.
-The Loopring protocol does guarantee that relayers must follow specific rules for trade settlement.
+The protocol does not guarantee the efficiency and fairness of off-chain order-matching, which is handled by the relaying entity that can in theory be a centralized piece of the overall decentralized solution.
+Different exchanges built on the same version of the protocol can come up with different relayer solutions and thus provide various options (each with their tradeoff) for the end user.

-We developed Loopring Exchange's relayer system as a closed source project.
-As of now, it offers a throughput of 200 trades per second..
+**Loopring exchange**'s relayer system, for example, is currently a centralized, closed source system that is capable of handling up to 200 trades per second, while guaranteeing Ethereum-level security.

-## Overall Architecture
+## Loopring exchange's architecture

-The overall architecture of Loopring Exchange is shown below:
+The overall architecture of **Loopring exchange** is shown below:

 ![Loopring Exchange Architecture](../images/loopring-overview.jpg "Loopring Exchange Architecture")

-Some key points you need to know:
+## Publicly exposed APIs

--   Loopring Exchange provides API to handle user offchain requests, namely order submission and cancellation, and withdrawals.
-Other user requests, including account registration, password reset, and deposits, must be submitted using Ethereum transactions.
-These requests are called on-chain requests.
+**Loopring exchange** exposes a set of both REST and websocket APIs that can be used by users directly or by developers to build custom frontends to the platform.
+These are mainly used to handle various off-chain requests, such as order submission/cancelation and withdrawals.
+Other user requests, including account registration, password reset, and deposits, must be submitted using on-chain transactions.
--   Loopring offers a high-performance trading experience similar to centralized exchanges, which mainly benefits from the batch processing capability of the underlying Loopring protocol.
-Loopring uses Ethereum as a data availability layer and a ZKP verification layer; Loopring does not perform trading related computations on Ethereum.